 5. Who else is involved in the decision making process?

 It’s important to know all of the decision makers in the purchasing process.
-That way, you know exactly who you need to communicate with, show a demo to, and satisfy, before the sale can be finalized.
+That way, you know exactly who you need to build rapport and communicate with, show a demo to prove the benefits of your product, and satisfy, before you can close the deal.

 6. What would it take to make this happen / keep you from moving forward today?

 As you get closer to a sale, it’s important to identify potential roadblocks.

 This a great sales prospecting question as it brings stumbling blocks right to the forefront, and gives you an opportunity to move them out of the way.